x

 What Is Netiquette?

-By definition, etiquette is "the customary code of polite behavior in society or among members of a particular profession or group."
+Etiquette refers to the customary code of polite behavior within society, professions, or specific groups (Mintu-Wimsatt, Kernek & Lozada 2010).
 In the online environment, netiquette, or Internet etiquette, is a way of defining professionalism through network communication (Mintu-Wimsatt, Kernek & Lozada 2010).
-Netiquette refers to a set of core rules that delineates what should and should not be done with regards to online communication in order to maintain common courtesy (Shea 1994).
+Netiquette is a set of guidelines for respectful and appropriate online communication in order to maintain common courtesy (Shea 1994).

 Netiquette Tips